1756 - Operations on Lake Champlain

 On October 21, Langy returned without any new information.

-On October 25, a supply convoy reached Carillon.
+On October 25, a supply convoy of 25 bateaux reached Carillon.

 On October 26, Montcalm departed for Montréal with the grenadiers and the piquets of La Sarre Infanterie.
 Lévis then assumed command at Carillon.

 On November 1, II./Guyenne Infanterie departed Carillon for Québec.